doswal/isi-table-understanding/README.md

 # Table Understanding

 ### Environment Setup
-Set up the environment by referring to [ISI's Table Understanding](http://github.com/usc-isi-i1/table-understanding/tree/impl/)
+Set up the environment by referring to [ISI's Table Understanding](http://github.com/usc-isi-i2/table-understanding/tree/impl/)

 Once completed, few packages need to be ungraded/downgraded for the model to run One approach is to do pip check for clashing, uncompatible package verions Namely, the following packages will need to be installed with *stated* version respectively

-- pyantic==1.74
+- pydantic==1.74
-- numpy==1.22.3
+- numpy==1.19.0
 - thinc==8.0.7
 - blis==0.7.11
 - spacy==3.3.1
-- scikit-learn==0.23.2 [to match pickl files of pre trained models, might need to use conda install instead of pip]
+- scikit-learn==0.23.2 [to match pickle files of pre trained models, might need to use conda install instead of pip]

 ### JSON/Txt File Extraction:
 - Kindly refer to the comments made in Jupyter Notebook attached, and generate the required .xlsx files